zhaobenny/bz-cogs/aiuser/README.md

   See [here](https://tesseract-ocr.github.io/tessdoc/Installation.html) for instructions on installing TessaractOCR, or alternatively just use the phasecorex/red-discordbot:full image.

-  First time scans will require some time to download processing models (~1gb)
+  First time scans will require some time to download processing models. (~1gb)

 </details>